J1372/UniverseSim/README.md

 - FreeCamera - A camera with unrestricted movement that is fully controlled by the user.
 - AnchoredCamera - A camera whose target is kept focused on a planetary body.
 The user can still pan the camera around, but this camera state prevents the focused body from going off screen.

+### Interaction states
+The simulation scene uses a state machine for general user interaction with the universe.
+- InteractionState - The base interface for interaction states.
+- SystemCreation - User generates and previews planetary systems, potentially adding them to the universe.
+- PlanetCreation - User customizes the velocity and mass of a body to be added to the universe.
+- DefaultInteraction - The default user interaction with the universe.
+Can delete planets.

 ## Simulation model
 - Universe - Holds settings and a collection of planetary bodies.
 Updates the model, optionally delegating collision checking to a partitioning method, and handles Collision events.
 - UniverseSettings - Struct for settings that are used to parameterize universe generation and physics simulation.
 - Body - A planetary body in the universe.
 - Physics - Namespace for common physics related methods.
 - BarnesHut - An implementation of the Barnes-Hut gravity approximation algorithm.
+- Orbit - A description of an orbit around a planetary body.

 ### Partitionings
 Based on user selected settings, the universe update tick may delegate collision checking and finding a body based on a point to a partitioning method.